Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/01_What-is-Research-Software.md

 ### Learning Activities

-- **Presentation/lecture** (15 mins): Slide presentation on what research software is, how it differs from data, and how it differs from software used during the research process (can be adapted from Netherlands eScience Center slides, Resource 1).
+- **Presentation/lecture** (15&nbsp;mins): Slide presentation on what research software is, how it differs from data, and how it differs from software used during the research process (can be adapted from Netherlands eScience Center slides, Resource&nbsp;1).
-- **Discussion Activity** (30 mins): The instructor can give the following instructions to the learners in small breakout groups (3&ndash;4 people): Think about the research life cycle.
+- **Discussion Activity** (30&nbsp;mins): The instructor can give the following instructions to the learners in small breakout groups (3&ndash;4 people): Think about the research life cycle.
 Where in the research life cycle does a piece of research software developed in a research project fit?
 Summarise each group's discussions to the entire cohort.
-This activity is modelled on the suggested activity in the Netherlands eScience Center course (Resource 2).
+This activity is modelled on the suggested activity in the Netherlands eScience Center course (Resource&nbsp;2).

 ### Materials to Prepare

-- Slide presentation on research software (Resource 1).
+- Slide presentation on research software (Resource&nbsp;1).

 ### Instructor Notes